-- When VW was denying its emission cheating, it used the condescension argument.
+- When VW denied its emission cheating, it used the condescension argument.

 - SAP deployed this same strategy against those that questioned their claims around HANA.

 When SAP began aggressively promoting HANA around 2012, it made an enormous number of false claims.
 VW did something very similar with its supposedly new “clean diesel” technology.
 In this article, we will review how this strategy works.